Invasion of the Bunny Snatchers: Production

 Invasion of the Bunny Snatchers was produced at a time when newer Looney Tunes shorts were being released to introduce Warner Bros.' cartoon characters to a modern generation — a process that was, thanks to the tepid reception of 2003's Looney Tunes: Back in Action, eventually discontinued for some time from 2004 to 2009.
 Greg Ford and Terry Lennon developed the short's story and recorded a scratch track with Jeff Bergman providing the voices, but the studio changed priorities and the team worked on three compilation specials: Bugs Bunny's Wild World of Sports in 1989, Happy Birthday Bugs: 50 Looney Years in 1990, and Bugs Bunny's Overtures to Disaster in 1991.
-The doppelgängers' friendly personalities (except the Bugs Bunny clone) were done as an even more critical jab toward the executives at Warner Bros. for their handling of the characters at the time (marketing them in the vein of Disney) than Ford and Lennon's previous Bugs Bunny cartoon, (Blooper) Bunny.
+The doppelgängers' friendly personalities (except the Bugs Bunny clone) were done as an even more critical jab toward the executives at Warner Bros.
+Animation for their handling of the characters at the time (marketing them in the vein of Disney) than Ford and Lennon's previous Bugs Bunny cartoon, (Blooper) Bunny.
 The clones' limited animation (influenced by Mel-O-Toons, Jay Ward, UPA, Gene Deitch's Terrytoons, Terry Gilliam, and using Synchro-Vox for the Daffy clone at one point) was a jab at the "inconsistent" animation quality control of Tiny Toon Adventures (the series' animation was handled by different studios).
 The animators had a contest on who could do the worst animation for the clones, with animator Nancy Beiman's Daffy winning.
 Ford himself animated the Synchro-Vox Daffy clone.
 After production wrapped, Warner Bros. shut down its New York animation division to consolidate its operations in Burbank in December 1991.
 The cartoon was intended for a theatrical release, but aired as part of the television special Bugs Bunny's Creature Features.

 Home media

 The cartoon was released as a part of the Bugs Bunny Halloween Hijinks VHS special.
 It was later released, albeit in edited form, on the Space Jam Two-Disc Special Edition DVD as a special feature.
 In the Space Jam version, Yosemite Sam's scenes are removed.
-They were taken out by Warner Bros. due to "time allotment".
+They were taken out by Warner Bros.
+Pictures due to "time allotment".
 Sam can still be heard in the edited version when all the Looney Tune "pods" are about to be launched into space.
 The uncut version was later released as part of The Essential Bugs Bunny DVD set and the Blu-Ray release of Daffy Duck's Quackbusters.